Method and Device for 3D Imaging and Imaging through Scattering Scenes

 Invention:

-This invention describes a method to develop a computational camera that can image through dynamic scattering media with high resolution.
+This invention describes a method to create a computational camera that can image through dynamic scattering media with high resolution.
 The camera can create a synthetic hologram by combining light at two closely spaced optical frequencies to produce a low-frequency synthetic wave (beat wave), largely immune to the unknown scattering processes between the hidden scene and detector.
 This is primarily proposed for medical imaging applications through living tissue.
-This noninvasive technique only uses light in the optical wave band and works with standard off-the-shelf camera technology–potentially even with mobile phone camera sensors.
-The technique leverages the huge potential of carefully designed optical systems paired with sophisticated algorithms.
+This noninvasive technique only uses light in the optical wave band and works with standard off-the-shelf camera technology– potentially even with mobile phone camera sensors, leveraging the huge potential of carefully designed optical systems paired with sophisticated algorithms.

 Background: